bitproton/coldwallet/README.md

 =======
 **NOTE:** This is a beta software.
 It's not well tested and reviewed by others.
 Don't use it other than experimenting with little amounts for now.

 Cold Wallet is a transaction signing tool for Bitcoin SV.
-It enables to sign transactions with given keys with a sleek GUI.
+It enables to sign transactions with given keys on a clean GUI.
 Offline usage is recommended.

 ## Motivation